mattkeys/ACF-Conditional-Taxonomy-Rules/readme.txt

 4. Upload the file, and click "Activate Plugin" after the installation completes

 == Changelog ==

+= 3.0.0 =
+* Updates to support ACF 5.7.x, which is now required to run this plugin

 = 2.0.0 =
 * Pretty big rewrites to make this thing less confusing to read through and remove redundant code blocks repeated from ACF plugin.